 They still carry the dominant black gene at the K locus but carry a double copy of the dilute gene at the D locus that allows the black coat to be diluted.
 Thus giving us a blue coat!

 The most important consideration for black Great Danes is their ability to overheat faster than lighter coat colors.
-While you should be careful with all Great Danes in hot conditions, it is especially important for Great Danes with black coats!
+While you should be careful with all dogs in hot conditions, it is especially important for Danes with black coats!

 How Much Do Black Great Danes Cost?

-The cost of a purebred black Great Dane falls in line with other colors and is typically in the range of $1,700 – $3,000.
-Dogs from champion lines that are sold as show dogs will be on the higher end of that range, and potentially more.
+The cost of a purebred black Dane falls in line with other colors and is typically in the range of $1,700 – $3,000.
+Dogs from champion lines that are sold as show dogs will be on the higher end of that range and potentially more.

-For example, the breeding of a fawn and mantle Great Dane would produce a litter of entirely black puppies!
+For example, breeding a fawn and mantle would produce a litter of black puppies!

 Now while these initial offspring are all black, some will be carriers of the sable and mantle genes, which means that their offspring could theoretically have these colors if bred accordingly.

 While coat color genetics can get very complex, I bring these details up to showcase the ease with which a black coat can be produced.